Blender for Unreal - Basics

 Remember to disable this option when exporting your character model.

 Some online tutorials may mislead you into thinking Rigify is required to rig characters in Blender.
 This is not true.
-Rigify is an optional tool that is a layer on top of Blender's actual rigging tools.
+Rigify is an optional tool.

 Next Steps